Psychological Science

 Bachelor of Arts

-A minimum of 120 credit hours is required for a bachelor of arts degree in psychology and an average of at least two grade points per credit hour must be obtained.
-The psychology B.A. curriculum requires 6 hours of English Composition, 14 hours of math and science, 12 semester hours in humanities, 12 semester hours is required in social sciences, 11-16 hours of foreign language and a minimum of 35 hours are required in psychology.
+A minimum of 120 credit hours is required for a bachelor of arts degree in psychological science and an average of at least two grade points per credit hour must be obtained.
+The psychological science B.A. curriculum requires 6 hours of English Composition, 14 hours of math and science, 12 semester hours in humanities, 12 semester hours is required in social sciences, 11-16 hours of foreign language and a minimum of 35 hours are required in psychology.
 Up to 12 credit hours of advanced ROTC may be credited toward the degree.
 Specific requirements for the bachelor of arts degree are outlined in the sample program listed below.

 1. ENGLISH 1120 and one additional three hour composition course (6 hours).